What temperature is too hot to work?

 “Workers should also take care of their own health and safety and that of others who may be affected by their actions at work.”

-So, basically, UK employers are being actively encouraged to assess and evaluate their staff's legal health and safety responsibilities on an individual basis as the mercury soars.
-It is your right to work for an employer who makes good judgement when assessing their working environments to determine the duty of care for each staff member because if high temperatures cause potential harm to employees, especially those with underlying health issues, it would be included on their company's risk assessment.
+So, basically, UK employers are being actively encouraged to assess and evaluate their staff's legal health and safety responsibilities on an individual basis as the temperatures soar.
+It is your right to work for an employer who makes good judgment when assessing their working environments to determine the duty of care for each staff member, because if high temperatures cause potential harm to employees, especially those with underlying health issues, it would be included in their company's risk assessment.

 Measures that have already been taken by workplaces or are advised to take, include relaxing formal work uniforms, providing fans, and changing office layouts to make sure work stations are not by direct sunlight.